avengers-p11/Documentation/Application CI Design/Generic CI operation/cred scanning/README.md

 - [Contact Information](#contact-information)
 - [Refrences](#refrences)

-### Introduction
-Credential scanning is a process used in Continuous Integration (CI) to automatically check code for sensitive information like passwords, API keys, or tokens.
-It helps ensure that no critical data is accidentally shared in the codebase or in public repositories, which could lead to security issues.

-As part of the CI pipeline, where code is built and tested automatically, credential scanning ensures that sensitive information doesn’t slip through unnoticed.
-This process is especially important in modern, fast-paced development environments where mistakes can happen.

 ### What is Credential Scanning?
 Credential scanning is simply the act of scanning through your code, configuration files, or logs to check for sensitive information, like: